5730540521-WP/Matchsage/README.md

 ## Built With

-* [Node.js](https://nodejs.org/en/) - The javascript framework used for backend development
+* [Node.js](https://nodejs.org/en/) - Javascript framework used for backend development
-* [React](https://reactjs.org/) - The javascript framework used for frontend development
+* [React](https://reactjs.org/) - Javascript framework used for frontend development
 * [MongoDB](https://www.mongodb.com/) - Database

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/we-inc/Matchsage/tags).

 ## Authors